-What man among you having a hundred sheep and losing one of them would not leave the ninetynine in the desert and go after the lost one until he finds it? - Luke 15:4
+"What man among you having a hundred sheep and losing one of them would not leave the ninety-nine in the desert and go after the lost one until he finds it?"

+- LUKE 15:4

-Uno was that one, lost sheep.
+Uno is that one, lost sheep.

 Uno is all around us in the poor and the lonely.
 In the unloved and the hopeless.
 In our homes and pews.
+In our neighbor and our coworker.
 In everyone we meet, including in that lovely face you see in the mirror.